Hierarchical Evaluation of Software Design Capabilities of Large Language Models of Code: Methodology

 \subsection{Models Under Test}

+In our work, we focus on \textit{reasoning} models~\cite{besta2025reasoning}.
+Compared to standard \llm{}s that typically predict a response directly from the input, \textit{reasoning} \llm{}s distinguish themselves by generating a sequence of intermediate ``\textit{thinking tokens}'', simulating an internal Chain of Thought, before outputting the final answer.
+We choose this family of models given their higher performance compared to standard \llm{}s in software-related tasks~\cite{Guo2025}, and to generate the \textit{desiderata} for RQ4.

 Our model selection was guided by three criteria: reproducibility, strong reasoning capability, and scalability.
-First, we deliberately omitted closed-source models (\eg{} from OpenAI, Anthropic, or Google) due to challenges in scientific reproducibility~\cite{Abdurahman2024, Spirling2023, KapoorNarayanan2023OpenAI}.
+First, we deliberately omitted closed-source models (\eg{} from OpenAI, Anthropic, or Google) due to challenges in scientific reproducibility~\cite{angermeir2025reflections, Abdurahman2024, Spirling2023, KapoorNarayanan2023OpenAI}.
 The frequent, undocumented updates and deprecation of model versions undermine the long-term validity and replicability of experimental findings.
-Second, we excluded smaller open-source models ($< 14$B) from our final evaluation after preliminary experiments revealed their frequent failure to generate responses conforming to our structured output templates.
+Second, we excluded smaller open-source reasoning models ($< 14$B) from our final evaluation after preliminary experiments revealed their frequent failure to generate responses conforming to our structured output templates.
 This hindered our ability to parse their outputs programmatically, making a systematic evaluation infeasible.
-The need for advanced reasoning is important, as our qualitative error analysis depends on interpreting the Chain-of-Thought (CoT) traces generated by the models.
 Based on these criteria, we selected three variants from the DeepSeek-R1 model family~\cite{Guo2025}.
 This family is ideal for our study as it is openly available, demonstrates state-of-the-art reasoning, and offers models at different scales, enabling us to investigate the impact of model size.
 Furthermore, their large $128$K token context window is well-suited for processing the substantial code artifacts in our experiments.
 We consider that their sophisticated mathematical and logical reasoning capabilities serve as a strong proxy for the abstract reasoning required to analyze software design properties.

 The set of models selected for evaluation summarized below. \begin{itemize} \item \textbf{DeepSeek-R1 14B}: We use \textit{DeepSeek-R1-Distill-Qwen-14B}, a $14.8$B-parameter dense model created by distilling DeepSeek-R1 into Qwen$2.5$-$14$B~\cite{Qwen25}.
 Its strong performance for its size on benchmarks like AIME-24 (pass@1 $\approx$69.7) and MATH-500 ($\approx$93.9) demonstrates the baseline level of advanced reasoning under investigation. \item \textbf{DeepSeek-R1 32B}: The mid-scale variant, \textit{DeepSeek-R1-Distill-Qwen-32B} ($32.8$B parameters), follows the same distillation recipe.
 It achieves even higher scores on reasoning benchmarks (AIME-24 pass@1 $\approx$72.6; MATH-500 $\approx$94.3), allowing us to measure the effect of increased scale on performance. \item \textbf{DeepSeek-R1 70B}: For our high-end evaluation, we use \textit{DeepSeek-R1-Distill-Llama-70B} ($70.6$B parameters), which distills R1 into Llama-3.3-70B-Instruct~\cite{Grattafiori2024llama}.
 Its exceptional scores on complex benchmarks (e.g., GPQA-Diamond $\approx$65.2) establish it as one of the strongest openly released models for the kind of scientific and logical reasoning central to our study.